openvinotoolkit/open_model_zoo/models/intel/human-pose-estimation-0007/description/human-pose-estimation-0007.md

 ## Inputs

-Name: `input`, shape: `1, 3, 448, 448`.
-An input image in the `B, C, H, W` format ,
+Image, name: `input`, shape: `1, 3, 448, 448` in the `B, C, H, W` format, where:

-where:
-  - B - batch size
+- `B` - batch size
-  - C - number of channels
+- `C` - number of channels
-  - H - image height
+- `H` - image height
-  - W - image width
+- `W `- image width

-Expected color order is BGR.
+Expected color order is `BGR`.

 ## Outputs

-The net outputs three blobs:
+The net outputs are two blobs:

-  * `heatmaps` of shape `B, 17, 224, 224` containing location heatmaps for keypoints of all types.
+1. `heatmaps` of shape `1, 17, 224, 224` containing location heatmaps for keypoints of all types.
 Locations that are filtered out by non-maximum suppression algorithm have negated values assigned to them.
-  * `embeddings` of shape `B, 17, 224, 224, 1` containing associative embedding values, which are used for grouping individual keypoints into poses.
+2. `embeddings` of shape `1, 17, 224, 224, 1` containing associative embedding values, which are used for grouping individual keypoints into poses.

 ## Legal Information
 [*] Other names and brands may be claimed as the property of others.